First time Nettle forage!

 Yum

 This has been a most enjoyable & inspiring experience.
-There is still much nettle on the property so my plan is to harvest the leafy young shoots and dry them for tea.
+There is a lot of nettle on the property so my plan is to harvest the leafy young shoots and dry them for tea.

 Excited to eat more lawn weeds.